-Microsoft Outlook 2013 supports multiple account types such as Microsoft Exchange Server, POP3 (Post Office Protocol 3 (POP3): A common Internet protocol that is used to retrieve email messages from an Internet email server.), IMAP (IMAP (Internet Message Access Protocol): Unlike Internet email protocols such as POP3, IMAP creates folders on a server to store/organize messages for retrieval by other computers.
+Microsoft Outlook 2010 supports several account types.
+For email accounts, the most common account types are Microsoft Exchange Server, POP3 (Post Office Protocol 3 (POP3): A common Internet protocol that is used to retrieve email messages from an Internet email server.), IMAP (IMAP (Internet Message Access Protocol): Unlike Internet email protocols such as POP3, IMAP creates folders on a server to store/organize messages for retrieval by other computers.
 You can read message headers only and select which messages to download.), and Outlook.com (formerly Hotmail).

-Some features in Outlook 2013 require a Microsoft Exchange Server account.
+Some features in Outlook 2010 require a Microsoft Exchange Server account.
 Exchange is a collaborative communications server that is used by many organizations.
-Microsoft Office 365 includes Exchange Online and some Internet hosting providers also offer Exchange accounts.
+Microsoft Office 365 includes Exchange Online and some email providers also provide Exchange accounts for home and personal accounts.

-If an Exchange account isn’t configured in Outlook, some commands and options mentioned in the Outlook Help might not appear.
+If you are not using an Exchange account, some commands and options mentioned in the Outlook Help might not appear.

-- Click File > Account Settings > Account Settings.
+- Click Account Settings, and then click Account Settings.

 An Exchange account is listed as Microsoft Exchange.

-Some Outlook features require specific versions of Exchange.
-If you are using an Exchange account, see Determine the version of Microsoft Exchange Server my account connects to.
+Also, some Outlook features require specific versions of Exchange.
+To determine which version of Exchange your account connects to, see Determine the version of Microsoft Exchange Server my account connects to.

 Top of Page